 Fitness, at its core, seeks to alter the way the body works.
 As in, improve the efficiency of how the body gets and spends energy.
 The heart is at the centre of this important process.

 It powers everything at rest and especially when working out.
 That is why it’s important to understand how it performs when subjected to different levels of strain.

 Understanding your heart rate is the first step in improving your fitness results.
 That’s why you need a heart rate sensor to provide this information.
 Of the hundreds of monitors available, the Scosche Rhythm+ heart rate monitor easily stands out.
 It has great design and performance.
 We’ll discuss it in detail.

-Welcome to the Scosche Rhythm+ Armband Heart Rate Monitor Review 2020 [MUST READ].
-Here’s a breakdown of what we’ll cover in the subsequent sections:
+Welcome to the Scosche Rhythm+ Armband Heart Rate Monitor Review.

-- Pros of the Scosche Rhythm+ Heart Rate Monitor
+- Special Features (Pros) of Scosche Rhythm+ Heart Rate Monitor Armband

-- Cons of the Scosche Rhythm+ Heart Rate Monitor
+- Scosche Rhythm+ Heart Rate Monitor Armband Buyers Guide

-- Benefits of using the Scosche Rhythm+ Heart Rate Monitor
+- Benefits of Scosche Rhythm+ Heart Rate Monitor

 Scosche rhythm+ Review

 Scosche Industries is a consumer electronics and accessories manufacturer founded in 1980.
 The founders, Roger and Scotia Alves started the company from their garage basement in Southern California.
 The company is well known in the car audio industry.
 To date, they have expanded their product line to include mount finders, chargers, fitness gadgets such as the Scosche Rhythm+ heart rate monitor, and more.